dimagi/commcare-hq/code-organization.md

 # Code Organization

 TL;DR
-- put code in .js files (and not in html) as much as possible
+- put code in .js files, not in html
 - use `hqDefine` and `hqImport` as your module system
 - you'll see various versions of modules based on manually restricting the global footprint of a file.